eMVee-NL/eMVee-NL.github.io/_posts/2024-03-15-HackMyVM-Writeup-Quick3.md

 It looks like we can try to logon or create a customer account.
 Let's try to create a customer account.
 ![image](/assets/img/WriteUp/HackMyVM/Quick3/Pasted image 20240124160402.png){: width="700" height="400" }

-When everything is set we have o register the user.
+When everything is set we have to register the user.
 ![image](/assets/img/WriteUp/HackMyVM/Quick3/Pasted image 20240124160425.png){: width="700" height="400" }

 It worked, now we should try to logon to the customer portal to see if we can find something that we might can exploit.